evansbenj/SulaRAD/2_Specific_commands_peformed.md

-# This is a specific list of commands and scripts I have performed.

-## BWA, Samtools, and GATK
+# BWA, Samtools, and GATK
 On info, I demultiplexed the data with Stacks.
 I then combined the redundant reads within the 95 samples using the cat command.
 I then added the forward read from the *M. tonkeana* data.

 Then I moved these fastq files into a directory called `/home/ben/2015_SulaRADtag/good_merged_samples/fastq`